Ananya-yv/Numpy-for-Analysis/README.md

 # Numpy for Analysis
-This repository contains a python notebook that shows the basic functions of Numpy module, how data manipulation, data aggregation. data analysis can be done using it.
+This repository contains a python notebook that shows the basic functions of Numpy module, how data manipulation, data aggregation, data analysis can be done using it.
 The advantages and Applications are also highlighted
 <br>
 <br>
 Check out the Numpy.iynb file provided for the full report.